Close-up small hands of baby is lying in men of his father hands, concept of caring, fatherhood, family

 The ideal for which [the family] stands in the state is liberty.
 It stands for liberty for the very simple reason with which this rough analysis started.
 It is the only one of these institutions that is at once necessary and voluntary.
 It is the only check on the state that is bound to renew itself as eternally as the state, and more naturally than the state…

-Every sane man recognises that unlimited liberty is, anarchy, or rather is nonentity… So long as the state is the only ideal institution the state will call on the citizen to sacrifice himself, and therefore will not have the smallest scruple in sacrificing the citizen…
+Every sane man recognizes that unlimited liberty is, anarchy, or rather is nonentity… So long as the state is the only ideal institution the state will call on the citizen to sacrifice himself, and therefore will not have the smallest scruple in sacrificing the citizen…

 The state consists of coercion; and must always be justified from its own point of view in extending the bounds of coercion; as, for instance, in the case of conscription.
 The only thing that can be set up to check or challenge this authority is a voluntary law and a voluntary loyalty.
 It is a principle of the constitution that the King never dies.
 It is the whole principle of the family that the citizen never dies.
 There must be a heraldry and heredity of freedom; a tradition of resistance to tyranny.
 A man must be not only free, but free-born.